Y8Games/y8-construct3-sdk/README.md

 - blacklistSite - if blacklistSite = 1 then show blacklist layout
 - userNameY8 - You can call userNameY8 variable to show Player's username.

+**Ads**

+If you are an AFP partner, replace the AdSense ID in the main.js var AdsenseId = "YOUR_ADSENSE_ID";
+set activateAFP to true (var activateAFP = true;)

+If you are not an AFP partner, replace the Channel ID var ChannelId = "YOUR_CHANNEL_ID";
+Set activateAFP to false (var activateAFP = false;) Contact us if you want to become an AFP partner or if you need a Channel ID.

 **Need More Help**